pygame/pygame/docs/reST/c_api/event.rst

    otherwise.
 Just like the SDL ``SDL_PushEvent`` function, returns 1 on success, 0 if the event was not posted due to it being blocked, and -1 on failure.

+.. c:function:: int pg_post_event_dictproxy(Uint32 type, pgEventDictProxy *dict_proxy)

+   Posts a pygame event that is an ``SDL_USEREVENT`` on the SDL side, can also optionally take a dictproxy instance.
+Using this dictproxy API is especially useful when multiple events that need to be posted share the same dict attribute, like in the case of event timers.
+This way, the number of python increfs and decrefs are reduced, and callers of this function don't need to hold GIL for every event posted, the GIL only needs to be held during the creation of the dictproxy instance, and when it is freed.
+   Just like the SDL ``SDL_PushEvent`` function, returns 1 on success, 0 if the event was not posted due to it being blocked, and -1 on failure.